Bread-Org/s16.games/README.md

 # S16.games

-A gamecdn made for UBG sites or proxies.
+A gamecdn made for UBG sites and proxies.

 ## Installation